Ascension of Our Lord Philoptochos

 Ascension of Our Lord Philoptochos Board

 We welcome you to another year of compassionate giving and fellowship!
-Philoptochos has been the Philanthropic arm of the Orthodox Church for over 80 years and it is a testament to our membership that our past is so rich, our present so vibrant, and our future dynamic.
-As a steward of Philoptochos, you will have the opportunity to meet new people, share experiences, knowledge, and laughter.
-We welcome you with open arms to join us in making a difference!
+Philoptochos has been the Philanthropic arm of the Orthodox Church for over 80 years.
+It is a testament to our membership that our past is so rich, our present so vibrant, and our future dynamic.
+As a steward of Philoptochos, you will meet new people, share experiences, knowledge, and laughter.
+We welcome you to join us in making a difference!

 Each chapter and every member is an integral part of the ministry.
-The dedication and love of human kind is evident in the work that the Philoptochos does to provide to those in need around the world.
+Dedication and love are evident in the work that the Philoptochos does to provide support to those in need around the world.
 Since the formation of the Philoptochos society, members have helped those who have fallen ill; given peace and hope to those who need spiritual uplifting and support; provided for those who lack basic needs.
 Philoptochos is compassion; it is love; it is strength!
-We hope that you, too, will be a member of this ministry.

 Our membership drive is an invitation to all in our parish family over the age of 18.
-We look forward to having current members renew their membership and commitment.
-We invite and welcome those who are not already members to join our award winning Ascension Chapter.
-The 2018-19 membership form and our General Meeting schedule can be found at the links on the top of this page.
+We look forward to current members renewing their membership and commitment, and we welcome new members to join our award-winning Ascension Chapter.
+Please explore our webpage to find our membership form and learn about upcoming events!

 Our mission is to use our philanthropic efforts to willingly serve the needs of those who are poor in health, spirit and basic sustenance.
 Our focus is to achieve spiritual growth and enlightenment in order to accomplish our endeavors together in accordance with God’s will and within the teachings of our Greek Orthodox faith.